-Your ticket to the future
+Your ticket to the future at the Royal Theatre

 As Pacific Opera is bringing opera partons a ReImagining of the 2020/21 opera season, to conform to the requirements of British Columbia’s Restart Plan, we continue to work with artists to prepare for a Future Season that will include Carmen, Death in Venice, and Don Giovanni.